litterbox-sf-jan/rails_crud_lab/readme.md

 ## Rails CRUD Lab

-For tonight's lab we would like you to build a Rails application that has full crud on one resource - puppies!!
+For tonight's lab we would like you to build a Rails application that has full CRUD on one resource - puppies!!

 ![Puppy](http://graphicsheat.com/wp-content/uploads/2013/07/tumblr_lo4dgsKxWu1qc7r8vo1_500.jpg)